Ground Source Review: Rhandir Llangadfan.

 The ground source heat pump system has smart controls, allowing Geraint to makes adjustments and monitor the energy usage from his smartphone.
 The couple have been running the system continuously since it’s installation for a cost of less than £3 a day during the winter – almost half the yearly costs of the oil fired heating in their previously rented property.

 To cover the initial investment for the ground source heat pump and associated infrastructure, Geraint and Mererid applied for an interest-free loan of £10K from the Robert Owen Community Banking Fund, which provides capital for homeowners in Powys for home improvements and renewable technologies.
-The system is eligible for seven years’ worth of quarterly payments from the Government’s Domestic Renewable Heat Incentive (RHI) scheme, which the pair are confident will repay the loan in full.
+The system is eligible for seven years’ worth of quarterly payments from the Government’s Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding) scheme, which the pair are confident will repay the loan in full.

 All in all, the build costs have fallen within the projected £180K budget.
 The couple would like in future to put solar panels on the roof to generate electricity to power the heat pump system.